 Glazing Quick Breads

-Glaze your baked quick breads for a nice finishing touch and burst of flavor.
-Make a simple mixture of confectioners' sugar and a little milk or fruit juice until it's the consistency you like.
-Try orange and lemon juices, for their fragrant, tart zing; add curls of zest for extra color and flavor.
+Glazes are another way to add flavor and visual appeal to quick breads.
+Whisk together a simple mixture of confectioners' sugar and a little milk or fruit juice until it's the consistency you like.
+Try orange and lemon juices for their fragrant, tart zing; add curls of zest for extra color and flavor.
 Wait until the bread is cool to the touch to add glazes, otherwise they will melt and run right off.

 VIDEO: Chef John's Banana Bread